 This sounds great and all, but every rose has its thorn.
 Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power, says that this particular Mars in Taurus transit will be a bit volatile, due to Mars meeting with Uranus and the Lunar North Node of Destiny during its stint in Taurus.
 "Both Mars and the North Node will function as triggers and will be activating the influence of Uranus, which is expected to bring all the change we have been experiencing in 2021 and 2022 to a head," she says.
 "While this triple conjunction of Mars-Uranus-North Node is scheduled to happen on 31st July, we will be seeing and feeling its influence during the entire month of July."

-A quick heads up from Murphy: The last time Mars entered Taurus was 6th January 2021.
+A quick heads up from Murphy: The last time Mars entered Taurus was 6th January 2021 (yeah, that 6th January).
 "The day Mars switches signs, we can often see turbulence, anger or even unnecessary violence," she warns.
 While it's highly unlikely that similar events will unfold (Mars changes signs around every two months), Murphy says that, "Mars in Taurus can definitely bring on stubborn anger that builds from the frustration that brews under headstrong Mars in Aries, so we might want to be on watch for that."

 On a personal level, Montúfar says that we will experience an "insatiable need to break free from whichever is currently making us feel stuck or preventing us from expressing ourselves and running wild and free."
 Be wary of acting on impulses during this time, though.
 Our actions might not exactly go as planned, so Montúfar advises us to calm ourselves a bit and go with the flow.